nicklafferty/craftycody/content/life/making-our-backyard-zen.md

 There are a ton of things to consider when it comes to designing your outdoor space.
 I'll probably be dedicating an entire blog post to that later.
 For now, the main thing I wanted to convey was the aesthetic of the space itself.
 What is the vibe you're going for?
 As I said earlier, I've been wanting a zen-esque garden to relax in and listen to the rain.

+Get ideas from all over and create those mood boards.
+I'm a creative person, yet I'm not good at design, but the internet sure is.

 ## Drawing

 The single best thing you can do is to draw everything out.
 Is it a pain?
 Yes.
 Does it help to have everything to scale?
 Yes.
 Can you absolutely drown in math?
 Yes.